aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Exercise

-**Important** Read this entire file before beginning the challenge.
+**Important**: Read this entire file before beginning the challenge.

+> Because the frontend has been written with the API specification described below, it is possible (and even encouraged) to complete this entire exercise without viewing the app in your browser.
+Use Postman to verify that your API is behaving according to the specification described in the rest of this file.
+If you build the API correctly, the frontend should _just work_.

 ### Overview